 Further information and support

 Threshold is a useful source of information and advice on landlord and tenant issues.
-Read Threshold's advice on seeking private rented accommodation,dealing with problems during your tenancy and ending a tenancy.
+Read Threshold's advice on seeking private rented accommodation (pdf),dealing with issues, such as repairs, during your tenancy and ending your tenancy.
 The Residential Tenancies Board (RTB) helps to resolve disputes between landlords and tenants, including any disputes about retention of deposits.
 It has published a Good Landlord/Tenant Guide (pdf) with general information for landlords and tenants.

 The RTB also has useful resources and a webchat facility.